FireGrace/QubesOs_color_hexcodes_for_i3wm/README.md

 * We take color codes from QubesOs style guide.
 * Apply tint and shading where nessesary, to make in 3wm navigation easier
 * Not using Qubes grayscale for fonts in i3 containers(windows)
+* For indicator color we use complementary one to background.
+It changes with states too.
 * In favour of readability, we apply font colors, where they contrast more.

 # Font color to color label #